In this article

 Vicinity Risk shown in Lat/Long coordinates

-If the coordinate system is set to Latitude and Longitude, operators can now see the Vicinity Risk information from Guardian Command on the map.
+If the coordinate system is set to Latitude and Longitude, operators can now see the Vicinity Risk information from Guardian CAD on the map.
 This ensures that operators can assess vulnerability accurately, regardless of whether they are using the Easting/Northing coordinate system or the Latitude/Longitude system.

 Automatic incident loading in Storm CAD